csinva/csinva.github.io/_notes/misc/geb.md

   - if decoding is universal, we might call the outer message (e.g. the trigger) the message
 - memory - same bits can be used for different things - part of each message specifies the instruction type

+# brain

+- intelligence involves a calculus of descriptions = symbols
+  - symbols represent both classes + instances (maybe both depending on amount of activation / context) - def need some context
+  - can have links to other symbols (+priors on these)
+  - *top-down logical structure*??
+  - different ways to combine symbols get blurry
+    - symbols can be learned to branch, merge
+  - can harness temporal firing rates to encode more
+  - can grow incrementally (greedily)
+- analogy of thoughts as trips on a (poorly fleshed out) map

+# interpretation

+- ex. top is decimal expansion of the sum of the second ($\pi/4$)
+  - 7, 8, 5, 3, 9, 8, 1, 6, ...
+  - 1, -1/3, +1/5, -1/7, +1/9, -1/11...

 # math / logic

+- **godel's thm** - limitation of any formal axiomatic system: cannot make a program to find a complete + consistent set of axioms
+- **church-turing thesis** - a function on the natural numbers can be calculated by an effective method if and only if it is computable by a Turing machine
+  - no system can do computation which cannot be broken down into simple elements
 - **decision procedure** - decides whether something is a theorem - must terminate
 - we can think of theorems as strings in a formal system
 - **interpretation** - correspondence between symbols and words